bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-mainnet.md

 ... yoda[...]: I[...] 👂  Subscribing to events with query: tm.event = 'Tx'...
 ```

-### Step 3.4: Wait for the latest blocks to be synced
+### Step 4: Wait for the latest blocks to be synced

-**This is an important step.** We should wait for newly started BandChain node to sync their blocks until the latest block is reached.
+**This is an important step.** We should wait for the newly started BandChain node to sync its blocks until the latest block is reached.
 The latest block can be checked on [CosmoScan](https://cosmoscan.io/blocks).

-## Step 4: Become a Validator
+## Become a Validator

 This guide will show you how to register the running node as a validator.
 So that the program can fulfill the data on BandChain.

-### Step 4.1: Fund the Validator Account
+### Step 1: Fund the Validator Account

 ```bash
 bandd keys show $WALLET_NAME